 Zero-day options, also known as 0DTE (zero days to expiration) options, have exploded in popularity over the past three years.
 Trading volume has increased nearly fivefold since 2022, with these ultra-short-term contracts now representing over 60% of all S&P 500 options trading.
 While brokers and trading platforms promote 0DTE options as exciting opportunities, research shows that retail investors are losing substantial sums on these high-risk products.

-If your broker recommended zero-day options trading strategies without properly evaluating whether they were suitable for your investment profile, you may have a claim for recovery through FINRA arbitration.
+If your broker recommended zero-day options trading strategies without properly evaluating whether they were suitable for your investment profile, you may have a claim for recovery through Financial Industry Regulatory Authority (FINRA) arbitration.

 Key Takeaways

-• Approximately 55% of 0DTE trading volume comes from retail investors, yet research shows most lose money
+- Approximately 50–60% of 0DTE trading volume comes from retail investors (Cboe Global Markets), yet research shows most lose money

 What Are Zero-Day Options (0DTE)?